 Our purpose built sports hall provides multi-sport marked courts as well as a climbing wall.
 Trampolining and gymnastics clubs are amongst the many clubs held here.
 Senior School assemblies and other events utilise the raked seating.

-A dance studio, outdoor swimming pool, outdoor floodlit netball/tennis courts and pitches provide plenty of opportunities for sport.
+A dance studio, outdoor swimming pool, outdoor floodlit netball/tennis courts and pitches provide plenty of opportunities for sport for all pupils.
 Cross country running sessions utilise our 33 acres of parkland adjoining Greenham Common.

 Bonjour!
 Hola!
 Ciao! nǐ hǎo!
 Find out more about the Modern Foreign Languages on offer in our specialist rooms on the top floor in North Block.

-In the computer suites on the ground floor the pupils speak a different kind language - programming!
+In the computer suites on the ground floor, the pupils speak a different kind of language - programming!
 Python and Visual Basic are used to program applications, including Scratch, Lego Mindstorms and AppInventor.